slate-studio/activeadmin-settings/README.md

 **TODO**: use yaml file only for settings synchronisation, all settings should be stored in db with all those default values and other meta.

 Easy to use general purpose settings backend for activeadmin.
-At the moment only [activeadmin-mongoid](https://github.com/elia/activeadmin-mongoid/) is suported.
-ActiveRecord support is not in my plans, so everyone interested is welcome on a board.

 ![ActiveadminSettings Demo](https://raw.github.com/slate-studio/activeadmin-settings/master/img/activeadmin-settings-demo.jpg)